gausec/KingRailPopGen/analyses/BLAST.md

 ```
 perl extract_HSP_information.pl chromosome1_results.txt
 ```
-*Repeat for all output files*
+- *Repeat for all output files*
-&nbsp;

-*This script can be found in the bin subdirectory*
+- *This script can be found in the bin subdirectory*